The X Factor (British TV series) series 15: Judges and Presenters

 On 23 August 2018, it was announced that Xtra Bites would return after a first series, presented by Becca Dudley again, and she would be joined by a co-host named Tinea Taylor.

 On 2 November 2018, it was revealed that Nile Rodgers would fill in for Williams on the panel during some of the live shows, due to Williams' touring commitments.
 Rodgers sat alongside Williams on 3 November, before fully substituting for him on 4, 10, 11 & 17 November.
 In a statement, Rodgers stated: "I had such a great time with Louis at the Judge's House in Ibiza a couple of weeks ago that when the opportunity came to step in for Robbie I could not say ('no')", "From Chic and Sister Sledge to Duran Duran and Daft Punk, I've had great experiences with Groups in my career, so I look forward to giving them as much support as I can while Rob is away!".
 Williams returned to the panel on 24 November.

 Selection process

 Auditions

 Auditions for performers took place only at London's SSE Arena, Wembley, on 18–20, 22–24 and 26–28 July 2018.

 Deliberations

 Instead of the traditional bootcamp stages, a deliberation stage (similar to that employed by Britain's Got Talent) was introduced to cut down the number of performers at the six-chair challenge.
 This took place on 30 July 2018 at the Tobacco Dock in London.
 It was broadcast on a single episode on 23 September 2018 after the final auditions show.

-After the "deliberation" and "reveal" stages, but before the start of the "six-chair challenge", the judges found out the categories they are mentoring: Cowell mentored the "Girls", Field mentored the "Over 29s", Williams mentored the "Groups", and Tomlinson mentored the "Boys".
+After the "deliberation" and "reveal" stages, but before the start of the "six-chair challenge", the judges found out the categories they are mentoring: Tomlinson mentored the "Boys", Cowell mentored the "Girls", Field mentored the "Over 29s", and Williams mentored the "Groups".